NicoLopezBjj/NicoLopezBjj/README.md

       },
       backEnd: ["Node", "Express"],
       databases: ["MongoDB", "mySQL"]
-      }
+      },
-passions : ["Jiu Jitsu", "Acroyoga", "Futbol"], currentOcupation : "I am profesor of Brazilian Jiu Jitsu and Acroyoga",
+passions : ["Jiu Jitsu", "Acroyoga", "Futbol"], currentOcupation : ["I am profesor of Brazilian Jiu Jitsu and Acroyoga","referee international in BJJ"], goalsOfTheYear : ["get a job as a developer","get a black belt in BJJ"] }

 ```